akeneo/pim-docs/manipulate_pim_data/connect/configure_event_subscription_network.rst

 How to Configure the Event Subscription network restrictions
 ============================================================

-In the Event Subscription, some restrictions exists on the entered URL to guarantee that the PIM is not used for accessing unsolicited resources.
+In the Event Subscription, some restrictions exist on the entered URL to guarantee that the PIM is not used to access unsolicited resources.

 The following domains are always blacklisted: